*

 In November 1908, Fred McLeod travelled to the west coast of America for the first time.
 He was joined by Willie Anderson, George Sargent, Alex Smith and his 19 year old brother MacDonald Smith.
 They played in a series of tournaments at the San Francisco Golf and Country Club at Ingleside and their expenses were covered by the organisers.

 In 1909, McLeod won the North and South Open at Pinehurst NC.
 He finished a shot out of a play-off in both the 1910 (Philadelphia Cricket Club) and 1911 (Wheaton Golf Club) U.S. Open's.
-Fred McLeod also won numerous open tournaments including the Atlantic (GA) Athlectic Club Open (1909); Florida Open Championship (1910); Highland G.C.
+Philadelphia Cricket Club was the first club to allow the pros into the clubhouse and gave them locker room privileges.
+Fred McLeod also won numerous open tournaments including the Atlantic (GA) Athletic Club Open (1909); Florida Open Championship (1910); Highland G.C.
 Indianapolis (1910); Atlanta Open (1910); Beaumont C.C.
-TX, (1911); the Shawnee Open (1912); Spring Lake Golf and Country Club Open, NJ, (1914); the Houston C.C.
-Open TX, (1915).
-In 1919 McLeod was runner up in the PGA Championship at the Engineers C.C. in New York and in March the following year, he won the North and South Open for the second time.
+TX, (1911).

 The North and South Open was played over the Pinehurst course, and McLeod beat one of the greatest fields of the year.
 The entry list included Walter Hagen, Jim Barnes, Mike Brady, Leo Diegel, Emmet French, and Douglas Edgar.
-Before the tournament started one of McLeod's club members drew Freddie in a pool.
-His investment stood to win something like $3,000 in case McLeod won.
-"It's all yours, Freddie, if you finish first," the club member said.
-It so happened that McLeod, like Hagen, was a great money player and enjoyed the side bet.

 Fred McLeod and the other pro's who travelled to Florida in the winter months set up a 'syndicate league' which was popular with the spectators and lucrative for the pro's.
 This involved four or eight players competing against each other on a Saturday afternoon but the public did not realise the prize money was being divided equally among the players.
 This culminated in a special tournament at Belleair C.C towards the end of March with all the Florida pro's gathering at one venue on their way north before the start of the new season.
 Fred McLeod was joined by among others Tom Anderson Jr, Alex Smith, Jock Hutchison, and Tom McNamara.